Posted 4 years ago

 Mon 26 Oct, 2020 12:10 PM

-It shouldn't take too long to work out what your budget will look like.
 Half an hour of planning could save you lots of time and money in the future.
-It's ok to draw up a first draft of your budget, sometimes you can overcompensate or undercompensate so it's ok to be flexible with how your budget will work as you learn what more about what you need to spend your money on.
+It's ok to draw up a first draft of your budget, sometimes you can overcompensate or undercompensate so it's ok to be flexible with how your budget will work.
+As the year goes on, you'll learn more about how much things cost and what you need to consider.

 If your total expenses are equal to your total income, then your budget is balanced.
 If your income is higher than your expenses, you’re in surplus — but if your expenses are higher than your income, you have a deficit.
 If you have a deficit, you might need to find ways to reduce your spending, like eliminating unnecessary expenses, identifying cheaper alternatives, or looking into ways to increase your income.
 If that still doesn’t help, you might need to look into what kind of assistance is available here.